-To add to the eclectic nature of my black and white collection are four unusual mugs ( modern not vintage) purchased from David Jones in the 1990’s.
+To add to the eclectic nature of my black and white collection are four unusual mugs ( modern not vintage) purchased from David Jones in the 1990s.
 They are white with grey pencil style drawings of antique knives, forks and spoons on each side.
-They are very fine and just lovely for a cup of tea in the evening because they are not too large like a breakfast cup and hence nicknamed ‘a night time cup’.
+They are very fine and just lovely for a cup of tea in the evening because they are not too large like a breakfast cup and hence nicknamed ‘a night-time cup’.

-I have sold some pieces I had no attachment to and passed others down in the family, dependant on birthright.
+I have sold some pieces I had no attachment to and passed others down in the family, depending on birthright.
 As I’m sure my mother did before me, I think some pieces naturally belong to different children or grandchildren and will be passed down along with the stories of each piece.
 Time will tell if they have any interest in Fine China anyway.
 It’s not everyone’s cup of tea.
 I still have a delicate, antique cup and saucer safely packed away, waiting for my Auntie to visit that is naturally hers but too precious to risk posting.

 What is an Antique?

 Antiques are valued due to their aesthetic or historical significance concerning age.
 No matter what they are or what they are made from, antiques must be at least one hundred years old.
 So any antique today must be made before March 1921.
 As time goes on, these older items, because they were often manufactured or made by hand or artisan craftsmen and women from specific design periods, are rare and cannot be replaced.
 The more perfect the condition means the value should be higher.